-"You and your friends each play the role of a crew member on a starship that faces whatever grief the referee throws at you.
-You'll blast enemies, pull outrageous maneuvers, unlock the secrets of alien cultures, and crank the last bit of juice out of an overtaxed engine while trying not to get yourself, your crew, or your starship blown to bits in the process."
+In Battlestations, you and your friends each play the role of a crew member on a starship that faces whatever grief the referee throws at you.
+You'll blast enemies, pull outrageous maneuvers, unlock the secrets of alien cultures, and crank the last bit of juice out of an overtaxed engine while trying not to get yourself, your crew, or your starship blown to bits in the process.

-In Battlestations, 1 player acts in the role of GM and controls aliens, enemies and any suprises that will come up.
+In more detail, one player acts in the role of GM and controls aliens, enemies and any surprises that will come up.
 The other players take the role of starship crew.
-Players will first build a ship with various tiles.
-Each tile represents a different location on a ship, such as a bridge, engine room, torpedo room, teleporter room, etc. Players can go to the appropriate room to take the designated action.
-At the same time, the game is played on a 2nd board representing the space around the ship.
+Players first build a ship with various tiles, with each tile representing a different location on a ship, such as a bridge, engine room, torpedo room, teleporter room, etc. Players can go to the appropriate room to take the designated action.
+At the same time, the game is played on a second board representing the space around the ship.
 The game is played in scenarios.
 The goal of the game is to complete the scenario specific mission.
 The crew will win, as a team, if the scenario goals are accomplished.

 Battlestations allows players to operate a star ship acting as the crew.
 Players can be a Marine, Pilot, Scientist or Engineer.
 They move about the ship drawing power from the engines and putting it into guns, shields and helm.
 They can fire missiles and cannons at enemy ships.
 The ship can be maneuvered through asteroid filled battlefields.
 Scanning for information and using electric counter measures are all part of the action.

 The game uses two types of boards, both using tiles to build an large number of different designs.
 One board is made up of a black hex map and ship/planet tokens track where everything is in relation to each other in space.
 The other tiles are used to build a space ship which can be a scout or a full planet bombarding dreadnought.
 The players place their character on the tiles forming the ship and move them around to operate the components from engines to hyper-drives to science bays to guns.